pgkelley4/city-boundaries-google-maps/README.md

 The Overpass QL is used to query the Overpass API.
 Because the OSM data is incosistently labeled I have two sets of queries to find the correct area.
-These could certainly be tweaked or added to as I know they don't work all the time.
+These could certainly be tweaked/changed as I know they don't work all the time.
+See bugs section for more details.

 Query directly for the area:
 ```